colesanderson/stock-library/brokers/README.md

 * Providing advisory services:

     Investors pay brokers a fee for investment advice.
-Customers also get access to the firm's reserach.
+Customers also get access to the firm's research.

 * Offering limited banking services: